jfcloutier/karma_system/design_notes/acting.md

       * the CA sends an event announcing the intent to be abandoned
   * Else if all directive activations are not yet observed to be `planned`, the CA predicts all to be `planned`
 * Once all directive activations in the plan are observed in the umwelt to be `planned`
-  * the CA experiences the activation of the intent as `planned`
+  * a working plan was built and the CA experiences the activation of the intent as `planned`

-#### Executing a received activation prediction
+#### Achieving a directive

 A CA receives and reacts to predictions about the activation of directives planned by a parent CA.
 Predictions match or not irrespective of the intents associated with the directives.

-A directive activation is predicted to be
+If a directive activation is predicted as:

 * `relevant`
   * If the directive does not correspond to a current experience,